Lyre-guitar

 A six-course double-strung 12 string lyre-guitar at the Museu de la Música de Barcelona.

 A postcard showing a girl playing a lyre-guitar, c.
 1870.
 The classical theme is typical of the period.

-A musical instrument of the chordophone family, the lyre-guitar was a type of guitar shaped to look like a lyre, popular as a fad-instrument in the late 1800s.
+A musical instrument of the chordophone family, the lyre-guitar was a type of guitar shaped to look like a lyre, popular as a fad-instrument in the early 1800s.
 It had six single courses, with a fretboard located between two curved arms recalling the shape of the ancient Greek kithara.
 It was tuned and played like the conventional guitar.

 The lyre-guitar nearly always had a built-in pedestal allowing it to stand upright when not in use.

 History

 A lyre-guitar depicted here in a painting by Francisco de Goya, c.
 1805.
 Its popularity at the time was encouraged by the revival of classicism.

 Pierre Charles Mareschal claimed to have invented it in 1780, what he called the Lira Anacreòntica.
 Mareschal was a prominent French luthier, and accused the French musician Phillis Pleyel of stealing his design.

 The lyre-guitar enjoyed great popularity as a salon instrument, especially in Paris between 1780 and 1820.
 It became very much in vogue and pervaded the highest levels of society; Marie Antoinette played one and the great guitarists of the day such as Ferdinando Carulli, Fernando Sor, Matteo Carcassi, Mauro Giuliani, and Pierre Jean Porro wrote music and method books for it.